One of the hot topics in food and nutrition circles is fermented foods – from yoghurt and sauerkraut to kefir and kombucha.

 Kimchi, sauerkraut, dill pickles and other pickled vegetables can be fermented using lactic acid fermentation, where lactobacilli bacteria convert the sugars in the vegetables into lactic acid.

-The vegetables and spices are mixed with salt or placed in a saltwater brine, and the salt inhibits the growth of unwanted organisms until the acid produced by the lactobacilli lowers the pH sufficiently to inhibit growth and spoilage.
-The final product is rich in beneficial microbes, although the organisms are killed if pasteurised for canning or bottling.
+The vegetables and spices are mixed with salt or placed in a saltwater brine.
+The salt then inhibits the growth of unwanted organisms, until the acid produced by the lactobacilli lowers the pH sufficiently to inhibit growth and spoilage.
+The final product is rich in beneficial microbes.
+However, if the product is pasteurised for canning or bottling – for example, the sauerkraut you'd find on the supermarket shelf – the organisms are killed.

 Lacto-fermented vegetables aren't mass produced – they're the realm of DIYers at home, or found in healthfood stores, delicatessens and speciality stores such as Asian grocers.
 The shelf-stable pickles you buy in the supermarket have been preserved using vinegar rather than fermentation.